Heřmanovice

 Heřmanovice (Hermannstadt) is a municipality and village in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
 It has about 300 inhabitants.
+The Opavice River originates in the municipality and flows through the village proper.

 History

 The first written mention of Heřmanovice is from 1339.

-From 1938 to 1945 it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
-After the World War II, most of the German population was expelled and the village depopulated.
+From 1938 to 1945, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, most of the German population was expelled and the village depopulated.